 Ladies, I am a RoC Ambassador, which means I am compensated to try RoC products and share my experiences.
 All opinions are my own.

 I just finished reading “The Woman’s Wakeup: How To Shake Up Your Looks, Life, And Love After 50” by Lois Joy Johnson.
-The book is a quick read, filled with solid tips on beauty, fashion and life in general.
-While it’s clear Johnson is catering to women over 50, much of the content is applicable for younger women as well.
+The book is a quick read, filled with over 50 beauty tips and much, much more.
+And, while it’s clear Johnson is catering to women over 50, much of the content is applicable for younger women as well.

 Pick a page at random and you’re sure to find a quotable quip to remind that you really can be cool and charismatic after 50.

 This isn’t one woman’s tale.
 Johnson breaks up her own voice with reflections and advice from her accomplished friends.